kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Implement dialogue participants context
   - Have the ability to declare who all is in a conversation and at what point in the conversation they are present or absent
   - Imagine this kind of context allowing for visualizations like showing character busts all at once on the screen and emphasizing the current speaker.
+- Change interpolation wording to be more template-focused
+  - Look up JS templates on MDN and try to get a handle on an understandable series of variable names for the templating feature.